cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

 Description
 ===========

-The full description of the product.
+The full description of the product, which can contain up to 16 777 215 symbols.

 .. important::